 - Strong battery life, but not as strong as some other tablets

 - Many feel the device is too heavy

-The fastest and best-performing Android tablet on the market is the Samsung Galaxy Tab S4.
-In addition to a strong resolution, the S4 tablet includes many features that make it a great video editor.
-It has a Snapdragon 835 processor, 4 GB of RAM and looks fantastic.
+It has an Octa Core processor, 128/256/512 GB flash memory, and looks fantastic.
 It also features the option to expand its usability with the S pen and keyboard cover.

-- A gorgeous AMOLED display
+- A gorgeous display (2560 x 1600)

 - Can control the tablet with your voice due to far-field mics

 - A strong and responsive performance with Octa Core